Across small cottages and lavish villas, beach houses and forest refuges, discover the world’s finest crop of new homes

 , the lower level is embedded in rock and connected to the upper by a natural stone wall.

-Shinichi Ogawa’s Seaside House is an immaculate, two-story, minimalist marvel in Kanagawa
+Shinichi Ogawa’s Seaside House is an immaculate two-story minimalist marvel

 that overlooks the Pacific.
 Its living area spills onto a cantilevered terrace and infinity pool, almost dissolving into the ocean as one seamless entity.

-In Vietnam, Shunri Nishizawa’s House in Chua Doc
+In Vietnam, Shunri Nishizawa’s House in Chau Doc

-exudes tropical sophistication with exposed timber beams, woven bamboo sheets, plants, concrete panels, and inner balconies and terraces.
+exudes tropical sophistication with exposed timber beams, woven bamboo, plants, concrete panels, and inner balconies and terraces.
 Its corrugated iron panels act as moveable walls and shutters, ushering in views of surrounding rice fields.These homes—along with more than 50 others—are each remarkably distinct in design

 .
 They all, however, toe the line between inside and outside, each one symbiotic with its surroundings.